IkariTyux/neovim/README.md

 ```

 Then inside **lua/shinji/pakcer.lua** do a `:so` and save.
-After that type `:PackerSync`; it will sync packer with the file and ainstall all plugins.
+After that type `:PackerSync`; it will sync packer with the file and install all the plugins.

 Restart nvim and voilà!